 What is Expense Reimbursement?

-A common practice is to reimburse such expenses, but the question then arises: Are these expense reimbursements taxable income to the employee?
+Most businesses reimburse such expenses, but are business expense reimbursements taxable income to the employee?

 Page 15 of IRS Publication 15, (Circular E), Employer's Tax Guide, states that expense reimbursements do not have to be included in an employee's wages if the business has an “accountable” plan.